CPAN-Security/security.metacpan.org/docs/cna-faq.md

 That's true.
 We're not telling you what to do.
-We're telling you about vulnerabilities, and offering advice to fix them.
+We're telling you about vulnerabilities, and offering advice on how to fix them.

 You don't have to follow our advice or cooperate with us in any way.